statelyai/xstate/docs/about/glossary.md

 ### Eventless transitions

 Eventless transitions are transitions without events.
-These transitions **always** run when the machine goes through the event; no event is necessary to trigger the transition.
-Eventless transitions are labeled “always” and often refered to as “always” transitions.
+These transitions are **always** taken after any transition in their state if enabled; no event is necessary to trigger the transition.
+Eventless transitions are labeled “always” and often referred to as “always” transitions.

 <!-- What you might use an eventless transition for -->

 ### Wildcard transitions

 Wildcard transitions are triggered by any event not already handled by the current state.
-Wildcard transitions are represented by a \*.
+Wildcard transitions are represented by an asterisk \*.

 Wildcard transitions are useful for logging untracked events and reducing code duplication.